Assessments, Evaluations, Tests

 "I want to passionately THANK anyone who was involved with putting this site together.
 There is a gold mine of information here!
 The site is well organized and a Godsend to our family.
 Additionally, I never thought I could understand testing statistics - until I read your pages.
 Again, a million THANK YOU's!" - Audra Siu

-information is available from tests and evaluations of your child.
+Parents and teachers need accurate information about the child's disability, strengths, weaknesses, and needs; this information is available from the tests and evaluations of your child.